 The idea of forming a social club for those privileged few who had attained this feat was born in 1954 in the Los Angeles offices of Hemphill Travel Service.
 Bert Hemphill, the owner, known as the “Dean of Travel,” had pioneered deluxe around-the-world escorted tours by air.
-He had a loyal following of clients who went on his exploratory tours.
+He had a loyal following of clients who traveled on his exploratory tours.

 By 1960 there were 43 individuals who submitted qualification lists proving they had traveled to 100 or more countries.
 These travel pioneers thus became the charter members of TCC.
 Many were clients of Hemphill Travel; some were the agency’s own tour directors.

-At the February 2, 1960, TCC board meeting, the club officers selected a slogan among several suggested – “World Travel … the passport to peace through understanding.”
+At the February 2, 1960, TCC board meeting, the Club Officers selected a slogan among several suggested – “World Travel … the passport to peace through understanding.”
 A press luncheon to announce the formation of the new organization was held the same day.

-The first open meeting of the Travelers’ Century Club was held at the Biltmore Hotel in Los Angeles on April 28, 1961, with 27 members in attendance.
-Most were from the greater Los Angeles area but some came from Santa Barbara, Palm Springs, San Jose, San Francisco, Honolulu and Austin, TX.
-Much of the discussion was about the purpose and goal of the club.
+The first open meeting of the Travelers’ Century Club® was held at the Biltmore Hotel in Los Angeles on April 28, 1961, with 27 members in attendance.
+Most were from the greater Los Angeles area but some came from Santa Barbara, Palm Springs, San Jose, San Francisco, Honolulu and Austin,Texas.
+Much of the discussion was about the purpose and goal of the Club.
 It was determined that the initiation fee would be $25, annual dues $10.
-Today the initiation fee is $100, annual dues $65, international dues $75.
+Today the initiation fee is $100, annual dues $75, international dues $85.

-The club gradually separated from Hemphill Travel.
+The Club gradually separated from Hemphill Travel.
 In the 1970s several travel agencies and tour operators were handling tours to interesting and unique destinations.
 It was felt that TCC members should have access to many sources of information and booking possibilities.
 Some TCC members are in the travel industry.

 Members receive a membership card, certificate and a pin when they join.
 Then they are honored when they reach different levels: 150 (Silver), 200 (Gold), 250 (Platinum) and 300 (Diamond).

 In addition, members on some of their unique trips come across other well-traveled people and tell them about TCC.
 Many are surprised to find they have traveled to so many countries when they check the list.
 Members frequently run into other TCC members during their travels, especially to remote areas.
 This provides an immediate bond.

-The first TCC meeting outside the Los Angeles basin was in the early 1980s in San Diego.
+The first TCC meeting outside the Los Angeles home base was in the early 1980s in San Diego.
 Luncheons later were held in both Los Angeles and San Francisco.
-Today there are four luncheon meetings each year, alternating between Orange County and the Los Angeles area.
-San Francisco meets separately, also four times a year.
-In Southern California, attendance ranges from 65 to 100.
-Programs include a presentation by a member about his or her recent travels to an off-the-beaten-path destination or about an unusual experience.
+Today, the Charter Chapter holds four luncheon meetings each year, alternating between Orange County and the Los Angeles area.
+The San Francisco chapter meets separately, also four times a year, and a separate San Diego chapter was launched in 2012.

 The next chapter was in the Denver area, established in 1989.
 It usually meets every other month.
-The first meeting in the Chicago area was in 1997 and Miami was added the following year.
-Though there were several San Francisco Bay Area luncheons and dinners in the 80s and 90s, with many members from Southern California in attendance, the first formal Northern California meeting was in August, 2001.
+The first meeting in the Chicago area was in 1997, and Miami was added the following year.
+Though there were several San Francisco Bay Area luncheons and dinners in the 80s and 90s, with many members from Southern California in attendance, the first formal Northern California chapter meeting was in August, 2001.